JavierGarAgu/devops-project-v2/documentation/aws.md

 Your PC (outside that VPC CIDR) cannot connect directly to the API.

-You can create/manage K8s resources only from the VM or anything inside that VM VPC.
+You can create/manage K8s resources only from the VM

+In the VM is already installed all the tools needed for k8s thanks to the script `setup.sh` allocated with the terraform files

 for that, we use the resources that i created before, adding the peering between the 2 vpcs and SG to pass traffic between them